Insurance persistency ratio

 Conclusion

-An insurance company must keep track of its persistency rates and improve them by better serving its customers.
+An insurance company must keep track of its persistency rates and improve it by better serving its customers.
 Knowing the persistency ratio of an insurer will give a customer a better understanding of how consistently policyholders continue their policies with the insurer over time.
 This information helps you make a well-informed decision and choose the right insurance policy for you and your family, taking into account factors such as product suitability, customer service, and claims experience.

 Glossary: